glotzerlab/signac-docs/docs/source/projects.rst

 Grouping by Multiple Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Grouping by multiple state point parameters or job document values is possible, by passing an iterable of fields that should be used for grouping.
+To group by multiple state point parameters or job document values, pass an iterable of fields that should be used for grouping.
 For example, we can group jobs by state point parameters *c* and *d*:

 .. code-block:: python